TheDreamer/beastie-work/patches/README.md

 	PR: ports/187735

+conf

+	These are patches I've made to /etc/periodic/daily/100.clean-disks and /etc/periodic/security/100.chksetuid

+	1. The patch to /etc/periodic/daily/100.clean-disks is to have it skip fuserfs filesystems.
+Namely my .gvfs directory which periodic doesn't have permission to look in.

+	   While that's the only fuserfs filesystem on my systems, this may change when I get around to trying to set up an encrypted filesystem.

+	2. The patch to /etc/periodic/daily/100.chksetuid is to make it handle mountpoints that contain spaces.

+	   Namely I had made '"~/VirtualBox VMs"' a separate ZFS dataset from '/home'.
+This was so that I could play with different settings to try to improve my VirtualBox performance with the images, or to see if the settings I was using on '/home' were impacting my VMs.
+The big difference was probably 'dedup', which I was using on most datasets in this zpool.
+And, it was helpful in that I had various recovery attempts of my old Zen (Windows 7) disk in the zpool.
+Where the zpool was created using the old Zen drives.
+Though unfortunately there wasn't a useful way to reveal what had been deduped so to consider as a keeper, plus it would really impact performance as the pool filed up and/or accumulated snapshots.
+I have since turned off dedup on everything...and the ratio has dropped from ~1.5?x to ~1.04x...still need to whittle away more, since the big purge was in trying to get the poolsize below 90% (since things were really slow while it was over, even crashed it a few times while try to delete large directories.
+Rough thing was that pool usage didn't drop much at first since the two largest directories I was removing files were from the two remaining recovery attempts of Zen.
+And, they'll have dups that matched the files that making up its successor running in VirtualBox.

+	   Virtualized Zen has been much more stable...though its slower as only a single CPU VM.
+There's currently two Virtual Zen's...the main difference has been eliminated between the two, so I'll probably nuke one as it falls behind the one I use routinely (but I've been looking at opensource alternatives to the commercial apps that I use routinely on here.)
+The more current used to be a multi-CPU one, initially 2, but recently found reference showing that 2 is worse than 1, while 4 was better.
+However, it didn't appear to be the case for me...in fact I think it was even slower than 2.
+So, this instance is now a single as well.
+I had made lots of changes to the multi-CPU version in trying to get performance up, a lot of which would probably help the single CPU case... no benchmark to confirm....since the ones I tried lead to BSOD.

+	   Hmmm, just realized that the BackupPC problem I was having hadn't been updated to reflect that this directory is on a separate filesystem from '/home'.
+Performance would probably not be as good allowing it to backup both filesystems at the same time, but making them mutually exclusive would cut down on the nagios alerts when one of the backups fails and remains that way for more than day because its blocked by the other.
+My BackupPC is set up to create/destroy zfs snapshots (named backuppc) in its pre/post commands.
+The create snapshot script destroy's any existing snapshot by this name when its called.
+There's a pre/post lock to avoid different backup jobs that would create snapshots of the same dataset to only backup portitions of it.
+(IE: the directory that is mapped into Virtual Zen to be "My Documents", "My Music", "My Pictures", and "My Videos", is handled separately from the rest of '/home'.)
+Though coming up with a way to allow 2 instead of only 1 backup job for this zpool might still be something for the future...with this case being the one that'll require special work.

+	Not sure if I'll submit....one or both of these patches.

 databases/memcached

 	It is becoming a peeve of ports that work fine, but PORTREVISION is bumped so that it will disrupted "portmaster -a"